I was at work one morning back in February 2007 and the owner of our company stuck his head into my office to tell me he had hired a new messenger.

 I could leave a million dollars on my desk in cash and not think twice about it!
 Actually, he would watch that nobody else does!
-He is extremely polite and nice with our customers and he always tries to follow my advise — “Stab people with kindness.”
+He is extremely polite and nice to our customers and he always tries to follow my advice — “Stab people with kindness.”

 I have to say that I have never met a more reformed person in my entire life.